AbdalrahmanEmad158/MyBankProject/README.md

 2: you can not delete user Admin

 3:  in user you can update password and Permissions only   not user name

-4:  you can not add 2 client  have the same pin code
+4:  you can not add 2 client  have the same Account Number

-5: in client you can update every thing except pin code
+5: in client you can update every thing except Account Number